 - Be kept under constant review.

-- Outline the responsibilities of key stakeholders including HR, occupational health and employees.
+- Outline the responsibilities of key stakeholders including senior leaders, people professionals, occupational health and employees.

 - Set out the available advice, support and training to enhance employee wellbeing.